-At St Michael’s Grammar School, the Early Learning Community believes that each child is unique, and this should be celebrated.
-All children are capable and curious, and should be respected and valued for their ideas and opinions.
+At St Michael’s Grammar School, we believe that each child is unique, and this should be celebrated.
+All children are capable and curious and should be respected and valued for their ideas and opinions.
 We believe in inclusivity and diversity with respect for culture, faith, gender and ability.

-Margaret Thomas House provides a learning environment where all children are encouraged to be responsible risk-takers, to test theories and to question.
+The St Michael’s Kindergarten, Margaret Thomas House, provides a learning environment where all children are encouraged to be responsible risk-takers, to test theories and to question.